snakemake-workflows/microsatellite-instability-detection-with-msisensor-pro

 This workflow is a best-practice workflow for microsatellite instability (MSI) detection with msisensor-pro, following best practices for standardized workflows.
 The workflow is built using snakemake and consists of the following steps:

-1. Download genome reference from NCBI
+1. Download genome reference from Ensembl

 Workflow setup